artu-hnrq/artu-hnrq/LEARNLOG.md

 # Learnlog

 Since I'm offten looking up to learn, I used to fell it would be nice to have a history of the readings, videos, practices, ensights or any other content I passed through during my study times.
-I've tried other tools, but them I realized that a changelog-kind file could do the work without any burocracy; Here is it!
+I've tried other tools, but them I realized that a changelog-kind file could do the work without any burocracy: [https://www.mkdocs.org/dev-guide/themes/](supernovax); Here is it!

 > This file format is inspired on [Keep a Changelog][1], however it adheres to [Sentimental Versioning][2] instead of [Semantic][3] one.